gregtillbrook/parcel-plugin-bundle-visualiser/README.md

 ![Screenshot showing treemap of a bundle](/docs/bundle-report-example.png?raw=true)

 This plugin aims to make it easier to visualise a bundles contents and aid in troubleshooting and optimisation.
 If you know [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer/) then this plugin will be very familiar.
 Bundle contents is presented in a treemap that gives eash asset/folder an area relative to its size on disc.

-Note: This is the first release of parcel-plugin-bundle-visualiser - it's just a basic MVP and there's plenty more I want to do but it should still be useful in its current form.

 # Install